nghiaphamsg/BBB-linux-app/Booting_Process/README.md

 - System clock configuration using PLL
 ![Screenshot from 2020-08-26 20-54-30](https://user-images.githubusercontent.com/32474027/91301577-1dfc8380-e7e0-11ea-8ad2-2376929fcd97.png)
 - Search Memory devices or other bootable interface for MLO or SPL
-- Copy "MLO" or "SPL" into the internal SRAM of the chip
+- Copy [MLO/SPL](https://github.com/nghiaphamsg/BeagleboneBlack_Debian/tree/master/Generate_MLO_RFS/Genenal) into the internal SRAM of the chip
 - Execute "MLO" or "SPL"\
 **Note**: The Public ROM Code is physically located at the address 20000h.